InsertKoinIO/koin/docs/reference/koin-android/fragment-factory.md

 ## Setup Fragment Factory

-At start, in your KoinApplication declaration, use the `fragmentFactory()` keyword to setup a default `KoinFragmentFactory` instance:
+At start, in your KoinApplication declaration, use the `fragmentFactory()` keyword to setting up a default `KoinFragmentFactory` instance:

 ```kotlin
  startKoin {